-Elmer’s School Glue is perhaps the most well known Elmer’s Product.
-Extremely safe, easy to use and easy to clean, Elmer’s School Glue have been gracing America’s classrooms since 1968.
+Elmer’s School Glue is perhaps the most well-known Elmer’s Product.
+Extremely safe, easy to use, and easy to clean, Elmer’s School Glue has been gracing America’s classrooms since 1968.
 Let’s take a look at what makes Elmer’s so popular with kids and adults alike.

 Elmer’s School Glue is not an industrial strength glue, but it’s not designed to be.
 It’s perfect for arts and crafts and it’s loved for its safety and ease of use more than its sticking power.

 In recent times, Elmer’s have crafted an interesting niche for themselves in the “slime” market.
 If you don’t know what slime is, you’re in for a treat.
 It’s PVA glue with an activator added to it to increase the viscosity, making it fun to play with.
 Basically, a sticky mess that kids love.

 Kids can add glitter, color, beads, and anything else they can get their hands on to their slime for added

 mess entertainment.
 Elmer’s glue is perfect for slime because it’s non-toxic and easily washable.